JamDon2/ai-horde-bot/README.md

 ### Running

 -   `cd` into the project directory
--   Build the docker image: `sudo docker build -t stable-horde-bot .`
+-   Build the docker image: `sudo docker build -t ai-horde-bot .`
 -   Copy `.env.example` to `.env` and fill in the values
 -   Make a copy of `config.example.json` and name it `config.json` and fill it in
 -   Start the bot: `sudo docker-compose up` (use the `-d` flag to run detached)